Model Context Protocol (MCP) Quick Start Guide

 print(f"\n\n[Calling tool {tool_name} with args {tool_args}]\n\n")

-# Store the data returned by DeepSeek about which tool was called and the data after the tool execution into messages
+# Store the tool data returned by deepseek and the data after the tool execution in messages

 messages.append(content.message.model_dump())